emberjs/data/packages/unpublished-test-infra/README.md

-# @ember-data/-build-infra
+# @ember-data/unpublished-test-infra

 !!
 This is an internal package for use by `@ember-data` only. !!

-This package provides utilities for configuring addon-build setup for `@ember-data/` packages.
+This package provides utilities for configuring addon-test setup for `@ember-data/` packages.
 It is directly depended upon by those packages and should not be installed for use in an app directly.